Sushmitha-Katti/Monocular-Depth-Estimation-and-Segmentation/README.md

   Now our data is ready.
 But we can't send it directly to the model.
 It should be  in the form that model takes it.

-  Since data is spread across 5 zip folders.
-Needed a stratergy to extract all of them.
+  1. **Since data is spread across 5 zip folders.
+Needed a stratergy to extract all of them.**

-"""
           def extract_data(no_of_set = 1):
             if(no_of_set > 6 or no_of_set < 1):
               print('No of sets should be not be less that 1 and greater that 6')